 Carpet vs. Laminate: Comparison Guide

-Carpet and laminate are popular flooring choices.
-Both carpet and laminate are cheaper than hardwood.
-Carpet is less desirable to homeowners with allergies as it traps dust and pollen.
+Carpet and laminate are both cheaper than hardwood, each with its own set of pros and cons.
+Carpet is soft underfoot but not a great option for homeowners with allergies since it traps dust and pollen.
 It also harbors mold and mildew growth when exposed to moisture.

 Carpet vs. Laminate Flooring: Which Is Better?

-Carpet flooring consists of natural or synthetic fibers.
-They’re available in various pile heights, textures, and colors.
+Carpet consists of natural or synthetic fibers and is available in various pile heights, textures, and colors.
 Carpets are also categorized into different grades.
 High-end grades are better quality and offer durability.

-Carpeting is popular in both commercial and residential setups.
-They have a wide price range, with cheaper ones costing $1 per square foot.
-High-end carpets like wool costs around $15 per square foot.
+Cheap carpets cost as little as $1 per square foot, while high-end carpets, like wool, cost around $15 per square foot.
 Synthetic fibers like nylon, polypropylene, and polyester are cheap and durable.

 Laminate Flooring at a Glance

 Laminate flooring mimics the appearance of wood floors.
 It comprises four layers: the back layer, the core layer, the decorative paper, and the overlay.
 Multiple layers make laminate floors durable.
-Also, they have competitive prices.
-A square foot of laminate costs $1 to $11 per square foot.
+Laminate is also competitively priced at $1 to $11 per square foot.

-Wood laminate floors are made from oak, walnut, acacia, maple, cherry, and beech wood.
-Depending on the wood, laminate floors have smooth, brushed, hand-scraped, oiled, or traditional wood textures.
-Like carpets, wood laminates come in various colors, thicknesses, and sizes.
+Laminate floors can have smooth, brushed, hand-scraped, oiled, or traditional wood textures.
+Laminate planks come in various colors, thicknesses, and sizes.

 Carpet vs. Laminate Flooring: Which Is Better?